 Shilajit is a viscous substance secreted by high mountain rocks, rich in many beneficial compounds like fulvic acid and minerals.

-Shilajit has been used in traditional medicine for centuries, and modern science has confirmed many of the purported health benefits of Shilajit.
+Shilajit has been used in traditional medicine for centuries, and modern science has confirmed many of the purported health benefits of Shilajit for women.

 While blackish-brown tar-like goo probably isn’t the first thing that comes to mind when thinking of health supplements, shilajit has many potential health benefits.